nathancharlesjones/Comparison-of-OOP-techniques-in-C/docs/design_notebook.md

         - Can be internal or external.
 For external, can be either specific (e.g. myStruct mem_pool[MAX_STRUCTS] or int32_t mem_pool[MAX_NUM_INT32]) or general (i.e. a replacement for malloc)
         - If external, module requires either (1) a pointer to data or (2) an API to create/return data
         - Internal only really feasible if there is a small, set number of types to be managed
+    - Remove the internal data.
+Give the module a pointer to a piece of external data or a delegate to create/return data as needed.
     - Using linked-list (vice array) mitigates the problem of fragmentation
     - Ideas below are ill-advised, since they still require the opaque struct to make known it's size/alignment, which defeats some of the purpose of an opaque struct (the size/alignment of any updated opaque structs have to remain unchanged or risk breaking clients' code)
         - All of the above are still dynamic, meaning that they still allow for the possibility that a system might run out of memory.
 How could you define, at compile-time and across many compilation units, a desired size for the objects of another module?
 Export object size?